nwoolr20/Fractal-Down/README.md

 ## Why Fractal-Down

-Fractal-Down lets me run big, dependency-heavy graphs on small machines—fast enough, memory-safe, and reproducible—by spending compute only where the signal is.
-I bound peak scratch to ≈√N nodes, schedule high-value paths first, and cache the execution plan (not activations) for deterministic replay later.
+Fractal-Down lets you run big, dependency-heavy graphs on small machines—fast enough, memory-safe, and reproducible—by spending compute only where the signal is.
+Bound peak scratch to ≈√N nodes, schedule high-value paths first, and cache the execution plan (not activations) for deterministic replay later.

-## What it buys me
+## What it buys

 - **Bounded RAM by design**.
 Peak scratch scales ≈ √N instead of N, so 8–16 GB laptops/phones can handle graphs that normally need workstations.
 - **Anytime results**.
-I can stop early and still have a coherent answer; more time just refines "interesting" parts.
+You can stop early and still have a coherent answer; more time just refines "interesting" parts.
 - **Deterministic replay**.
-Binary plans cache the execution recipe; I can reproduce the exact result later/on another box.
+Binary plans cache the execution recipe; You can reproduce the exact result later/on another box.
 - **Lower energy & cost**.
 Recompute beats hoarding memory—great for edge, mobile, and cost-sensitive servers.

-## Where I use it (real-world)
+## Where to use it (real-world)

 - **On-device AI / edge inference**: retrieval, ranking, feature pipelines under hard memory ceilings.
 - **Search/RAG pipelines**: pre-plan a query DAG; descend only into shards with high residual/novelty; cache the plan for popular queries.